 Anaconda is an extremely innovative, powerful, and open source data mining software powered by Python, the holy grail of data science programming languages.
 Industry leaders, including CISCO, Bloomberg, and BMW, utilize this awe-inspiring data mining platform to stay on top of their fellow competitors and curate new analytics solutions.
 Anaconda is often a mandatory requirement for companies hiring data scientists due to its extensive usage in the field.

 - Anaconda allows data scientists to harness the might of data science, machine learning, and AI – all from a single platform and deploy projects with a single click of the mouse.

-- This free data mining software comes with an extensive set of pre-built data science packages for Python, R, and Scala.
+- This free data mining software has an extensive set of pre-built data science packages for Python, R, and Scala.

 - Anaconda ships with a BSD license, allowing developers to leverage it to build robust data mining solutions without any legal hassle.

-- It is relatively simple to integrate this modern-day data mining software for Linux with other data science software in your arsenal.
+- Integrating this modern-day data mining software for Linux with other data science software in your arsenal is relatively simple.

-Shogun is, as the developers call it – a unified and efficient machine learning library aimed at solving real-world problems involving big data, and of course – data mining.
+Shogun is, as the developers call it – a unified and efficient machine learning library aimed at solving real-world problems involving big data and, of course – data mining.
 It is one of the best data mining software for Linux that provides top-notch functionalities and makes sure they can be leveraged as the users want them to.
-If you’re looking for robust open source data mining software, Shogun might be the perfect tool for you.
+Shogun might be the perfect tool if you’re looking for robust open source data mining software.

 Features of Shogun